7 Best Lower Chest Dumbbell Exercises To Build Muscle

 The decline dumbbell twist fly is a slight variation of the decline dumbbell fly.

-The movement targets the muscles of the chest, with an emphasis on the lower pecs.
+The movement targets the chest muscles, with an emphasis on the lower pecs.
 It also indirectly targets the muscles of the shoulder and triceps.

 The slight added twist of the decline dumbbell twist fly works the lower chest muscles more effectively.